-‘Game Of Thrones’: Kit Harington Says Season 7 Will ‘Break Boundaries’
+‘Game Of Thrones’: Kit Harrington Says Season 7 Will ‘Break Boundaries’

 “They really focused it because less characters are coming in, and they’re focusing in on the existing ones, and there are lots of people who cross paths, and that’s something that I think the audience has been waiting for a long time.”

-Harington also said that production values have gone up, even though the episode count has gone down — Game of Thrones Season 7 will have just seven episodes, while Season 8 will reportedly have six or eight.
+Harington also said that production values have gone up even though the episode count has gone down — Game of Thrones Season 7 will have just seven episodes, while Season 8 will reportedly have six or eight.

 “They spent an increasing amount of money on less episodes, so it’s gonna be much bigger in scale, the CGI,” he said.
 “We’re trying new things, experimenting with new camera techniques.
 I think we’re trying to break boundaries in these final two seasons.”